 The list of findings has produced many areas that are recommended as important for attention by law-makers (see recommendations below and section 4.4 of the main report).
 For example, the law does not require the statement of the conservation objectives of the PA.
 There is no requirement in law for management plans for each PA to be drawn up, nor a requirement to consider threats for Invasive Alien Species.
 There is no provision in PA legislation that requires PA authorities to incorporate climate change considerations into protected area design and management (though this in part can be explained in that Ghana's legislation creating PAs was enacted before Ghana signed the United Nations Framework Convention on Climate Change (UNFCCC)).
-Similarly, the study found that there are no express requirements in PA legislation that require protected area authorities to incorporate climate on Migratory Species.
+Similarly, the study found that there are no express requirements in PA legislation that require protected area authorities to incorporate considerations of migratory species into protected area design and management, though again the legislation was created prior to Ghana signing the Convention on Migratory Species.
 The study found no requirement in PA legislation that allows the public to request and receive information on PAs, nor are the PA authorities required to collect and disseminate information proactively to the public regarding PAs.